Energy Transition

 Natural gas-free

-With energy, we are working towards a sustainable, green and clean municipality.
-This is necessary to be able to continue to live, work and live pleasantly.
-Also for our next generation.
-We are going to work on saving energy and generating energy sustainably.
-We will heat our homes and buildings in other ways, without natural gas.
-We are looking for feasible and affordable ways.
-We will do this step by step, together with you!
-Think and participate.
-Get to work with energy.
-Turn down the heat a degree, see how you can properly insulate your home, ride your bike more often and think about how you want your future to be sustainable.
+We are working with great enthusiasm to create a sustainable, green, and clean municipality.
+This is essential to ensure we can continue to live, work, and thrive here—for our next generation as well.
+We’re taking action to conserve energy and generate it sustainably.
+We’ll be heating our homes and buildings in different ways, without natural gas.
+We’re looking for feasible and affordable solutions.
+We’re doing this step by step, together with you!
+Denk involved Denk take action.
+Take energy into your own hands.
+Turn down the thermostat by one degree, see how you can properly insulate your home, ride your bike more often, and denk what your sustainable future will look like.

 Natural gas-free Garyp